Lucas the Spider: Television series

 In March 2018, following the purchase of the series by Fresh TV, the company announced to produce a long-form series based on the web series.

-In February 2020, Cartoon Network acquired the US broadcast rights to the series for a broadcast in early 2021 on the main channel and on Boomerang., however, the series instead became a launch series for the Cartoonito block, and began airing on the block on September 18, 2021.
-The series left Cartoonito on September 23, 2022 leaving three episodes unaired in the US, although they aired in Canada.
-It's left unknown at this point which network will pick up the series in the US next.
+In February 2020, Cartoon Network acquired the US broadcast rights to the series for a broadcast in early 2021 on the main channel and on Boomerang.
+However, the series instead became a launch series for the Cartoonito block, and began airing on the block on September 18, 2021.
+The series left Cartoonito on September 23, 2022, and later HBO Max on September 30, leaving three episodes unaired in the US, however they would air in Canada.
+On August 31, 2023, the series returned to Max, with all episodes of Season 1.
+Season 1 began streaming on Netflix on October 30, 2023.
+Unlike other broadcasts of it, the Netflix releases and Israeli airings are in PAL pitch.

+The series returned to the Cartoonito lineup on December 1, 2023 to air its last three episodes, but left the lineup again on April 5, 2024.
+In October 2024, the series began airing on Discovery Family.